caspertjuh/face-alignment-dlib/README.md

 Batch Face Alignment
 ===

-> This is a demo of detecting and aligning faces in batch images for processing.
+This is a script for detecting and aligning faces in batch images for processing.
 Alignment is a process of rotating a face to a vertically straight orientation, should the original face image is tilted.

 #### Setup: